 XXII.
-Search and Seizure Policy (ADOM Reference): The principal and his/her designee have access to any lockers, handbags, book bags, desks, cars, or any other object (to include cellphones) that is brought onto the campus of the school and may remove any object which is illegal or contrary to school policy.
+Search and Seizure Policy (ADOM Reference): The principal and his/her designee has access to any lockers, handbags, electronic devices, cell phones, book bags, desks, cars, or any other object that is brought onto the campus of the school or any school-sponsored event, and may remove or confiscate any object which is illegal or contrary to school policy.